JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 9. Time is the currency of life

+> And we pay with the currency we value the least

 10. Authenticity is how you behave when you have no risk of punishment

 11. Some *unrelated* blog & posts: